 I stayed up until I could barely keep my eyes open on the computer searching for reading improvement tools.
-I wanted something like the SRA program that would have been updated for a 12-year-old.
+I couldn’t help but think of my comfortable bed.
+But I wanted something like the SRA program that would have been updated for a 12-year-old.
 From the information I gathered from the web I found three software packages that would fit the bill.

 I went out and bought all three.
 The first was “Ace Reader Pro.” (clearwavesoftware.com) It has a built-in training program that teaches with fun games and activities to help a young adult reader get more out of their reading.
 The really great feature was that it could read PDF, the web, and many other formats of eBooks this was perfect as I know eBooks are rapidly replacing regular books and magazines.